giantswarm/docs/src/content/advanced/cost-optimization/workload-clusters-scale-down/index.md

           restartPolicy: Never
 ```

 This CronJob will first patch the minimum and maximum values for scaling.
-After 10 minutes which are given for workers to come up it will then delete the silence and make the cluster fully supported with oncall by the Giant Swarm.
+After 10 minutes which are given for workers to come up it will then delete the silence and make the cluster fully supported with on-call by the Giant Swarm.

 ### Important notes